-You can expect some type of insect pest to attack plants in your garden.
-That's nature.
-But not every insect in the garden is the enemy.
-To control insects in your garden, you need to know what kind of insect you are dealing with, what plants it favors and what time of year to expect it.
+It's only natural that some types of insect pests will attack plants in your garden.
+But not every insect in a garden is an enemy.
+To control insects, you need to know what kind of insect you are dealing with, what plants it favors, and what time of year to expect it.
 The first line of defense against garden insect pests is identification.
-The following online sites provide photos of the most common garden insect pests.
+For help with this, several online sites provide photos of the most common garden insect pests.
 Most also provide additional information about specific insects' habits as well as cultural, natural, and chemical means for controlling them.

 Cooperative Extension Web Sites and Fact Sheets

 - Cornell Cooperative Extension: Entomology Insect Diagnostic Lab Fact Sheets: If you'd like to dig deeper or see what the most current research says, this is your site.
 There's a lot of great information here, but it's not the place to go for a quick answer or a photo ID.

-- Ohio State University Extension: Insects and Pests: This is an all inclusive site with fact sheets on structural pests and household insects as well as the critters in our gardens.
-It's not big on pictures and you'll need to know what pest you're looking for, but Ohio State has wonderfully thorough and easy to follow fact sheets.
+- Ohio State University Extension: Insects and Pests: This is an all-inclusive site with fact sheets on structural pests and household insects as well as the critters in our gardens.
+It's not big on pictures, and you'll need to know what pest you're looking for, but Ohio State has wonderfully thorough and easy-to-follow fact sheets.

-- Texas A&M AgriLife Extension: Insects in the City: Photos are grouped by beneficial, chewing, sucking and soil insects.
-Just click on the photo and you'll get enough information to know what's happening to your veggies and why and what to do about it.
+- Texas A&M AgriLife Extension: Insects in the City: Photos are grouped by beneficial, chewing, sucking, and soil insects.
+Just click on the photo and you'll get enough information to know what's happening to your veggies (and why) and what to do about it.
 You can also find the fact sheets listed by specific problems.

-- Down Garden Services: Garden Creatures: This page is provided by a landscaping firm in Down County, Ireland. it's set up with photo sections of 'Friends' 'Bad Habits' and 'Enemies'.
-Click on the photo for more information and controls.
+- Down Garden Services: Garden Creatures: This page is provided by a landscaping firm in Down County, Ireland. it's set up with photo sections of "Friends," "Bad Habits," and "Enemies."
+Click on the photos for more information and suggestions for controls.